neusgp/synesthesia-project/README.md

-This project is inspired by the concep of synesthesia.
-Also in netlify: https://synesthesia-neus.netlify.app/
+This project is inspired by the concept of synesthesia.
+Also in Netlify: https://synesthesia-neus.netlify.app/